ZCCHC18

 Zinc finger CCHC-type containing 18 (ZCCHC18) is a protein that in humans is encoded by ZCCHC18 gene.
 It is also known as Smad-interacting zinc finger protein 2 (SIZN2), para-neoplastic Ma antigen family member 7b (PNMA7B), and LOC644353.
 Other names such as zinc finger, CCHC domain containing 12 pseudogene 1, P0CG32, ZCC18_HUMAN had been used to describe this protein.

 ZCCHC18 belongs to the ZCCHC12 family or para-neoplastic Ma (PNMA).
 It is a ligand-dependent nuclear receptor transcription coactivator.
 Its zinc finger domain is CCHC which binds to zinc ion (see protein section for detail information on CCHC motif).

 It is worthwhile to mention that in mammals, PNMA is derived from Ty3/Gypsy long terminal repeat (LTR) retrotransposons and PNMA family encodes the Gag-like protein.
 Although the full functions remain unknown, most PNMA genes are expressed in brains of macaques and mice.
 PNMA1, 2 and 3 were found in the serum of patients with paraneoplastic neurological disorders.
 The family also includes modulator of apoptosis 1, having a role in death receptor-dependent apoptosis.

 Gene

 Location

 ZCCHC18 gene locates at the long arm of X chromosome, loci position Xq22.2.
 This gene contains 3 exons and 2 distinct gt-ag introns, being transcribed into 3 alternatively spliced mRNAs.
 However, only one spliced mRNA (NM_001143978.2, 2951 bp) putatively encodes a 403 amino acid protein, whereas the others does not encode proteins.

 Gene Neighborhood

-Nearby genes include SLC25A53 (on the negative strand) (about 8,000 bit/s upstream) and FAM199X (on the positive strand) (about 50,800 bit/s downstream).
+Nearby genes include SLC25A53 (on the negative strand) (about 8,000 base pairs (bps) upstream) and FAM199X (on the positive strand) (about 50,800 bps downstream).